gargsaar/singlepage_website_ni/_posts/2019-09-22-dont-you-say-who-cares-I-do.markdown

 “What coin?”

-“A coin with a sword?”
+“A coin with a sword.”

 “What?”

 He looked at Amma as if he will bite her with his eyes, but didn’t say anything.
 He know that she knew nothing about it.

 But I knew.
 I couldn’t believe it was his.
 For a person who had never stepped out of Kollam, how did he get the coin?
 And, why was the coin so special?

+I was anxious to know the answer, so I tried reaching Dadi.
+We couldn’t connect.
+Maybe, she was busy holidaying on a beach, hence, not reachable

 “Life is uncertain, apt to spring a nasty surprise when you least expect it.”
 I thought, with a nasty smile.
 For the first time in my life I had something that he wanted.
 I was in seventh heaven.
 Finally, the time had come to take revenge.
 “Swear to all the Palappam I couldn’t eat, I’ll never give it to him,” I muttered.